canonical/craft-actions/charmcraft/setup/README.md

 # charmcraft/setup

-When invoked, this action installs and configures LXD and Charmcraft.
+This action installs and configures LXD and Charmcraft.

 ## Usage